NickSpringall/workbook/workbook.md

 Boolean data types are either true or false.
 Any other value that isn't a null value will be true when coersed into a boolean type and a boolean value will be represented as 1 or 0 for true and false respectively when coerced into a number.

-The object or array data type is used to store a collection of indexed data that can be iterated over.
+The object data type is used to store a collection of indexed data that can be iterated over.
+It will typically refer to a 'thing' that has properties or methods.
+Arrays are a type of object that use numbers to index their data.

 ```js
 let list = ["one", "two", "three", 4]